lsst/dp0-2_lsst_io/data-products-dp0-2/index.rst

 **The DC2 data set is being made available for use on a shared-risk basis, and the LSST Science Pipelines which produced these images and catalogs is in active development.**

-Future data previews and Operations-era data releases will produce images and catalogs that more closely resemble the plan laid out in the Data Products Definitions Document (DPDD; `ls.st/dpdd <https://ls.st/dpdd/>`_).
+Future data previews and Operations-era data releases will produce images and catalogs that more closely resemble the plan laid out in the `Data Products Definitions Document <https://ls.st/dpdd/>`_ (DPDD).
 Note that several of the future data products (such as specific table columns) that are listed in the DPDD are not available for DP0.

 .. _DP0-2-Data-Products-DPDD-Images: